mdheller/dumbass/README.md

 # brutal.js (1.9.1)

 Minimalist framework for building JS apps.
+Aims to be more efficient than React, Vue or Angular, both for rendering and development.

 [Tests](https://thiscris.com/brutal.js/tests/)